stelcodes/nuzzle/README.md

 ```
 - `:site-config`: a path to an `.edn` resource on the classpath.
 Must be a map conforming to the `site-config` spec.
 This map defines the structure and content of the static site.
 - `:remove-drafts?`: a boolean that indicates whether pages in the `site-config` map with `:draft? true` should be removed.
-- `:render-fn`: a function supplied by the user which is responsible for creating Hiccup for every page of the static site.
+- `:render-page`: a function supplied by the user which is responsible for creating Hiccup for every page of the static site.
 - `:static-dir`: a path to a resource directory on the classpath that contains static assets that should be copied into the exported site.
 - `:target-dir`: a path to the directory that the site should be exported to.
 This path does not have to be on the classpath.
 Defaults to `dist`.
 - `:dev-port`: a port number for the development server to listen on.
 Defaults to 5868.